 - KR3: Hire a QA engineer in Q1 to design and implement automated testing

 As you can see from the example above, this OKR is entirely independent of the product roadmap.
-And based on the above definition of an engineering team’s goal, a CTO could also formulate their objectives based on increasing the Lead Time for Changes (what can we do to ship features faster?) or reducing the Backlog (what can we do to limit the Backlog?).
+And based on the above definition of an engineering team’s goal, a CTO could also formulate their objectives based on reducing the Lead Time for Changes (what can we do to ship features faster?) or reducing the Backlog (what can we do to limit the Backlog?).
 The resulting Key Results would be varied, impacting the team’s organisation, processes and tools, as well as individual team members.

 If we keep the above example, but for the team member level, the engineering manager could have someone in their team who has a high bug rate.
-In this case, and after identifying that the problem is related to not enough knowledge of the codebase and code quality, they could create the following OKR for them:
+In this case, and after identifying that the problem is related to not having enough knowledge of the codebase and code quality, they could create the following OKR for them:

 - KR1: Write/update documentation for the code they know less

 - KR2: Spend 2 hours per week pair programming with a senior engineer in the team